LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack2.md

 	  jack_load netadapter

-To hear what is received from the network on the slave machine soundcard, just connect _netadapter'' and ''system_  jack ports, using jack_connect (or any more sophisticated connection tool):
+To hear what is received from the network on the slave machine soundcard, just connect _netadapter_ and _system_  jack ports, using jack_connect (or any more sophisticated connection tool):

 	jack_connect netadapter:capture_1 system:playback_1